-The 2016 Plan, a 20% fixed share-based compensation plan was approved by shareholders at the Company's annual general meeting on June 2, 2016.
+The 2016 Plan, a 20% fixed share-based compensation plan was approved by shareholders at the Company's annual general meeting on June 2, 2016, with amendments approved by shareholders at the Company's annual general meeting on June 13, 2017.

-The following table sets out equity compensation plan information as at the end of the financial year ended December 31, 2016.
+The following table sets out equity compensation plan information as at the end of the financial year ended December 31, 2017.